The Best Beaches in Costa Brava to Enjoy Your Spain Holiday

 Two miles of golden sand await you at Pals.
 Once the site of radio towers during the Cold War, Pals now boasts loads of seaside activities.

 It can be a terrific beach for surfing, windsurfing or kiteboarding in Costa Brava if the winds are blowing.
-Pals has loads of room for beach volleyball and any other game you fancy.
+Pals has loads of room for beach sports like volleyball and any other game you fancy.

 Platja Cala del Crit

-You can only reach Cala del Crit by foot or by boat, and there are no amenities, but if you prefer quite nature instead of a busy urban beach, this is a good bet.
+You can only reach Cala del Crit by foot or by boat, and there are no amenities, but if you prefer quiet nature instead of a busy urban beach, this is a good bet.

 Located in the town of Mont-ras, between Palamós and Calella de Palafrugell, this beach’s scenic surroundings are stunning, and far away from any urban centre.
 The cove is only about 150 metres long and is mainly gravel and coarse sand.